jellyfin/jellyfin.org/docs/general/server/media/placeholders.md

 ## Client Behavior

 Jellyfin adds placeholders to the library like other media items, allowing them to have metadata and artwork.
 The item is marked as a placeholder instead of playable media.

+## Metadata

+`.disc`-Files will be treated as a real media file.
+You can attach additional files like images or `.nfo` files just as usual.
+Check the documentation regarding [TV shows](./shows.md) or [Movies](./movies.md) depending on the desired Placeholder-Type.